 Whitney Reed has taught dance since 2006, and has been dancing since she was three years old.
 She danced competitively for twelve years and has gone through training with Paula Adbul where she was recognized for her outstanding tap skills, Ray Leeper, and Mia Michaels.
 Whitney's dancers and choreography have been recognized for numerous top 10 placements, "Outstanding Technique", "Showmanship", "Directors Choice Awards", "Outstanding Choreography", "Overall Performance", "A Cut Above", many "Judges Choice Awards", and award winning costumes at regional and national competitions.
 Several of Whitney's dancers are also regional and national title holders.
 Reed Performing Arts Company received the "National Studio of the Year" award in 2016 at Rainbow Nationals in Panama City Beach, Florida.
 Most recently RPAC was recognized as the 2018 "ADCC Studio of Excellence" at StarQuest National Talent Competition in Galveston, Texas.
 Whitney received a Bachelors Degree in Communication from the University of Missouri - Columbia, a Bachelors Degree in Elementary Education from Park University, and also holds a Masters Degree in Educational Leadership from Northwest Missouri State University.
 After completing her Elementary Education degree, Whitney taught fourth grade for five years.
 She continues to share her love for teaching with her dancers.
-When she is not teaching dance she is spending time with her daughter Anniston and husband Jeff.
+When she is not teaching dance she is spending time with her daughters Anniston and Berkely, and husband Jeff.

 Amelia Ellsworth was born in Portland, Oregon.
 She began her formal ballet training at the age of eleven under the direction of Ulla Ames, in which she participated in programs with Madison Ballet, Boston Ballet, and the Royal Academy of Dance.
 Upon graduation of her pre-professional program in 2010, she was accepted into the ranks of Ballet Midwest, where she performed for numerous seasons under the artistic direction of Barbara Ebert and continued her studies with artists such as Paula Weber and Sean Duus.
 Amelia's favorite roles include the Pas de Trois from Swan Lake, Balanchine's Who Care's?, Willis from Jules Perrot's Giselle, and the title roles of Sugar Plum Fairy and Cinderella.
 Since moving back to Kansas City, she has collaborated with artists from Kansas City Ballet, Ballet Magnificat, and the New York City Ballet, and has been blessed to work with and teach children from all around the metropolitan area as she furthers her education in dance.
 Amelia is eternally grateful to her family and mentors for all her successes and is excited to be on faculty with Reed Performing Arts Company.

 Miss Tate is from Broken Arrow, Oklahoma.
 Growing up she danced, trained, and competed with Theatre Arts Inc. and Prestige Dance Company.
 At Prestige she worked with artists and choreographers Kate Jablonski and Joey Tarwater.
 While in high school she attended the Oklahoma Summer Arts Institute for three consecutive summers, studying the discipline of modern dance.
 At OSAI, she had the opportunity to work with modern dance artists Helen Simoneau and Daniel Squire.
 After graduating high school in 2013 Tate attended the University of Central Oklahoma pursuing her Bachelor’s of Fine Arts in Dance Performance and graduated in 2017.
 During her time at UCO, she danced with the Kaleidoscope Dance Company and had several amazing opportunities and adventures with them.
 In 2016 she was casted as “Maria” in UCO’s version of West Side Story and was named Student Director of the company.
 Also while at UCO in 2016, she got to perform at the American College Dance Association.
 In 2017 her piece and senior capstone work “1346” was honored to perform at the American College Dance Association, and later in that year “1346” performed at the Gibney Dance Theatre in New York City.
 Throughout her time at UCO and with the Kaleidoscope Dance Company she had the chance to work with many amazing artists such as; Noa Shiloh, Bill Evans, Clarence Brooks, Hannah Baumgarten, Lachlan McCarthy, Greg Russell, Will Johnston, Julie Bata, Brandon Fink, and of course her talented professors of dance.
-She is currently studying at the University of Central Missouri pursing her Master’s in the Art of Teaching and Alternative Certification.
-This is her second year with Reed Performing Arts Company and she cannot wait for more to come!
+She studied at the University of Central Missouri and received her Master’s in the Art of Teaching and Alternative Certification.
+This is her sixth year with Reed Performing Arts Company and she cannot wait for more to come!